 Tiger Woods Bridgestone Tour B XS golf ball

-Previously known as a nike athlete Tiger has a range of different manufactures in his bag now including his specialised TGR irons and a Titleist putter.
+Previously known as a Nike athlete Tiger has a range of different manufacturers in his bag now including his specialized TGR irons and a Titleist putter.
 The ball he now chooses to hit is the Bridgestone Tour B XS ball.
-This ball has a Gradational core which allow the ball more distance in the flight which really suits his game.
+This ball has a Gradational core which allows the ball more distance in the flight which really suits his game.
 The distance the ball travels is also enhanced by the dual dimple technology.
 This really is the ball for the big hitter.

 Phil Mickelson – Callaway Chrome Soft X

 Leftie is a Callaway golfer and has been for a long time and is one of few on the tour to hit the Callaway balls.
 His choice is the Chrome Soft X with is a ball that offers excellent levels of control around the course.
 This ball has a dual soft core made from graphene which offers excellent levels of spin but while still maintaining the distance of a top pros ball.